rakeshjha33/OIBSIP/README.md

 # OIBSIP

-this repository is created to keep projects of my java intenrships at Oasis infobyte. this is an online internship. it is offered to me on 2 august. this is an one month internship program.
+this repository is created to keep projects of my java internships at Oasis infobyte. this is an online internship. it is offered to me on 2 august. this is an one month internship program.